 Although most V-Discs were destroyed as promised, many survived and were brought back to the United States.
 The Library of Congress has a complete set of metal masters as well as the issued recordings in its collection.

 Unless one was in the armed forces overseas during the period of 1944 through 1949, this music was not heard.
 It wasn't until the 50th anniversary of World War II that the musicians unions and the record companies agreed to waive their ban on the commercial release of these recordings and began transferring the collections of music onto compact disc to sell to the public.

-To my knowledge (and I may be wrong here), it was Time/Life that released the first extensive collection of this historic music - even before VJC - when they put out a 4-disc collection of these wonderful V-Disc recordings.
+To my knowledge (and I may be wrong here), it was Time/Life that released the first extensive collection of this historic music - even before VJC - when they put out a 4-disc collection of these wonderful V-Disc Recordings.

-I was in my glory.
+I was in my musical glory.